suvradip/dev_centre_docs/exporting-charts/using-fusionexport/sdk-api-reference/golang.md

 * `templateFilePath` - Sets the path of the HTML template used for dashboard export.

 * `callbackFilePath` - Sets the path for a Javascript file that would be injected at the bottom of the page for each export.

-* `libraryDirectoryPath` - Sets the root path of fusionCharts Javascript library to use the licensed version of FusionCharts.

 * `asyncCapture` - Sets if the export process will wait for `CAPTURE_EXIT` event.